LaurentClaessens/finitediff/README.md

 ## Latest news

 * The last working commit is : 87068744b9e9d2388cd2475652a341d5e032097a
+* For that commit, run  `./deploy` for building the binaries and launch the tests.
 * I forgot to create a new branch before to make some major changes (new matrices type, matrix hierarchy, exception throwing ...).
 So for the moment almost nothing compiles in master.
 I'm sooooo sorry.
 * I'm currently implementing the PLU decomposition.